Florian-40/mypkgr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of mypkgr is to …
+The goal of mypkgr is to calculate values of multivariate gaussian density.

 ## Installation